dbsteward/dbsteward/doc/DEVGUIDE.md

 ## Feature development example

+1. The new feature ticket PROJ-123 for user gps tracking is planned and vetted
-1. In a new sprint, feature/PROJ-123-new-feature-gps-tracking is branched from master for feature development
+2. In support of the ticket, feature/PROJ-123-new-feature-gps-tracking is branched from master for code and database feature development
-2. The file db/users.xml is edited to add the column user_location to the user table as
+3. The file db/users.xml is edited to add the column user_location to the user table as
 ```XML
   <column name="user_location" type="geography('POINT')"/>
 ```
-3. After testing and review, feature/PROJ-123-new-feature-gps-tracking is brought to master as a pull request
+4. After testing and review, feature/PROJ-123-new-feature-gps-tracking is brought to master as a pull request
-4. When v2.4.0 is branched from master, it contains the sum of all v2.4.0 changes and when compared to v2.3.4, it's database changes include the new column user_location
+5. When v2.4.0 is branched from master, it contains the sum of all v2.4.0 changes and when compared to v2.3.4, it's database changes include the new column user_location
 ```SQL
 ALTER TABLE user
   ADD COLUMN user_location geography('POINT');